The-Marcy-Lab-School/problem-set-x-linked-lists/README.md

 **2. What are the tradeoffs between singly linked lists and doubly linked lists?**

-**3. What are the run times for insertion, deletion, and accessing from linked lists?**
+**3. What is the run times for insertion at the head of a linked lists?
+What about deletion from the tail?
+What about searching and accessing some value from the linked list?**

 **4. What is an abstract data type?**